- Written by Dr.Mehmet Demircioglu

 Official regulation matters because the procedure belongs in an authorized medical setting.
 It is a foundation for safety.
 It is not a guarantee of a natural result.

-Before paying a deposit, you need a real assessment, a realistic graft estimate, a clear explanation of donor limits, a named medical responsibility structure, written preparation instructions, and clear travel timing.
+A deposit should come after the medical answers, not before them.
+Before paying, you need a real assessment, a realistic graft estimate, a clear explanation of donor limits, a named medical responsibility structure, written preparation instructions, and clear travel timing.

 You also need to know how many days to stay, when the first wash happens, how aftercare works, and who answers questions after returning home.
-A deposit should come after these answers, not before.

 If the clinic refuses to answer medical questions but asks the patient to secure a date quickly, that is not a good sign.